Dreambound

 • Administering oral and topical medications

-• Assisting with medication reminders
+• Assisting with medication schedules and reminders

-• Reporting any medication errors or adverse reactions
+• Reporting medication errors or adverse reactions

-Difference between a Licensed Vocational Nurse and Medication Aide
+Difference Between a Licensed Vocational Nurse and Medication Aide

 While both Licensed Vocational Nurses and Medication Aides are involved in patient care, there are several key differences between the two roles:

-• Scope of practice: LVNs have a broader scope of practice compared to Medication Aides.
+• Scope of Practice: LVNs have a broader scope of practice compared to Medication Aides.
 LVNs can perform a wider range of tasks, including wound care, IV therapy, and medication administration, while Medication Aides are primarily responsible for administering medications.

 • Supervision: LVNs work under the supervision of RNs or physicians, while Medication Aides work under the supervision of licensed nurses.